Gradients¤

 Computes the negative gradient of the PC energy with respect to the activities \(- ∇_{\mathbf{z}} \mathcal{F}\).

-This defines an ODE system to be integrated by jpc.solve_pc_inference()
+This defines an ODE system to be integrated by jpc.solve_pc_inference().

 Main arguments:

-: Time step of the ODE system, used for downstream integration bydiffrax.diffeqsolve()
+t: Time step of the ODE system, used for downstream integration bydiffrax.diffeqsolve().activities: List of activities for each layer free to vary.-

-: 5-Tuple with:(i) Tuple with callable model layers and optional skip connections,
+args: 5-Tuple with:(i) Tuple with callable model layers and optional skip connections,

 (ii) model output (observation),